 Qualifications: Mr. McInerney offers insight into our company from his current role as the President and Chief Executive Officer.
-He also brings extensive knowledge of the insurance and financial services industries gained through 30 years of experience serving in significant leadership positions with ING Groep NV and Aetna.
+He also brings extensive knowledge of the insurance and financial services industries gained through almost 40 years of experience serving in significant leadership positions with Genworth, ING Groep NV and Aetna.

-David M. Moffett, former Chief Executive Officer and director of Federal Home Loan Mortgage Corporation.
+David M. Moffett, 65, former Chief Executive Officer and director of Federal Home Loan Mortgage Corporation.
+Director since December 2012.